wacncontent/CustomizeTool/output/articles/automation/automation-starting-a-runbook.md

 ## Runbook parameters

 When you start a runbook using the Azure Management Portal or Windows PowerShell, the instruction is sent through the Azure Automation web service.
 This service does not support parameters with complex data types.
-If you need to provide a value for a complex parameter, then you must call it inline from another runbook as described in [Starting a Runbook from Another Runbook](http://msdn.microsoft.com/zh-cn/library/azure/dn857355.aspx).
+If you need to provide a value for a complex parameter, then you must call it inline from another runbook as described in [Child runbooks in Azure Automation](/documentation/articles/automation-child-runbooks).

 The Azure Automation web service will provide special functionality for parameters using certain data types as described in the following sections.